percona/pgsm-docs/docs/install.md

     * gcc
     * pg_config

-    You can download the source code of the latest release of `pg_stat_monitor` from [the releases page on GitHub](https://github.com/Percona/pg_stat_monitor/releases) or using git:
+    You can download the source code of the latest release of `pg_stat_monitor` from [the releases page on GitHub :octicons-link-external-16:](https://github.com/Percona/pg_stat_monitor/releases) or using git:

     ```{.bash data-prompt="$"}